thoyeony/LeGO_3D_Face_Stylization/README.md

 ![Teaser Image](readme_images/method.png)
 ## Key Components

-- **Pretraining DS**: Trained to generate versatile head meshes with different shapes and expressions using the FLAME model.
+- **Pretraining DS**: A network trained on the FLAME model to generate versatile head meshes with diverse shapes and expressions.
-- **Fine-tuning DT**: Implements one-shot stylization schemes for 3D face meshes via domain adaptation and hierarchical rendering.
+- **Fine-tuning DT**: One-shot stylization pipeline for for 3D face meshes via domain adaptation and hierarchical rendering.
-- **Training Mesh Agnostic Encoder (MAGE)**: Encodes diverse mesh topologies into a topology-invariant latent space for stylization.
+- **Training Mesh Agnostic Encoder (MAGE)**: An encoder that processes meshes with varied topologies and maps them to a topology-invariant latent space

 ## Requirements